 The Early Career Framework (ECF)

 The Early Career Framework (ECF) is transforming the support and development offer for teachers at the start of their career.
-From September 2021, all early career teachers (ECTs) - newly qualified teacher in their first or second year of induction - will be entitled to an ‘ECF induction’.
+Since September 2021, all early career teachers (ECTs) - newly qualified teacher in their first or second year of induction - are entitled to an ‘ECF induction’.

 This entitles early career teachers to two years of support including:

 - 2 years of new, funded, high-quality training available either as a Full Induction Programme (FIP), Core Induction Programme (CIP) or school-based programme (see below)

 - 10 % time away from the classroom in year 1 AND 5% time away from the classroom for teachers in their second year

 - a dedicated mentor for weekly mentoring sessions

 - Funding to cover mentors’ time with the mentee in the second year of teaching

 - Further funding for schools opting for the Full Induction Programme (FIP) to backfill for mentors to take part in training (36 hours over 2 years)